The mechanic lives and breathes Ferraris and is surrounded by exotic Italian sports cars at his Meltham garage Italia Autosport.

 After more than three decades working on the world’s most loved sports car brand, John is now considering the future of his business.

-But he said if he could find the right people he was confident Meltham could remain the UK’s epicenter for Ferrari expertise long into the future.
+He said if he could find the right people he was confident Meltham could remain the UK’s epicenter for Ferrari expertise long into the future.

 “A Ferrari will never die,” he said, “you can wreck it, it can be rusty, you restore it.”